cloneforyou/leapp/CONTRIBUTING.md

 **IMPORTANT**: by submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

 Please send a [GitHub Pull Request to Leapp](https://github.com/noovolari/leapp/pull/new/master) with a clear list of what you have changed.
-You can use the provided Pull Request template [Pull Request template](https://www.notion.so/Pull-Request-template-cba48da8d674457b9ac0ea29945f4911) to fill in the details.
 Tip: Learn more about [pull requests](http://help.github.com/pull-requests/)).

 # Conventional Commits